Our Team

 B.S.
 Environmental Biology (2019)

-Emily’s thesis explored plant chemical traits and density dependence in temperate forests.
-After WashU, she held research positions at Marquette University and UC Berkeley.
-Emily is currently a PhD Student at UC Berkeley studying community / disease ecology.
+Emily’s thesis explored tree chemical traits and density dependence in forests.
+After WashU, she held a research position in forest ecology at Marquette University (LaManna Lab) and completed an MA in integrative biology at UC Berkeley (Koskella Lab).
+LinkedIn

 Ashley Knudson